Early Life and Education of Matthew McConaughey: A Complete Timeline

 On June 9, 2012, Matthew McConaughey and Camila Alves were married in a private Catholic ceremony in Austin.

-2015: Visiting Instructor at UT-Austin
+2015: Visiting Instructor

-2019: Minority Owner of Austin FC
+2019: Minority owner of Austin FC

 In 2019, Matthew McConaughey became a minority owner of Austin FC, a Major League Soccer team.

-2019: Professor at UT-Austin
+2019: Professor of practice at UT-Austin

-November 2020: Denial of Gubernatorial Interest
+November 2020: Denial of gubernatorial interest

 In November 2020, during an appearance on The Late Show with Stephen Colbert, Matthew McConaughey denied any interest in running for governor.

-March 2021: Consideration of Gubernatorial Run
+March 2021: Consideration of Texas gubernatorial run

 In March 2021, Matthew McConaughey confirmed he was considering running in the 2022 Texas gubernatorial election.

-October 2021: Vague Political Stance
+October 2021: Vague response on gubernatorial run

-2021: Austin FC Begins Play
+2021: Austin FC began play

-2021: Lack of Political Donations
+2021: Lack of political donations

-July 2024: Interest in Political Office
+July 2024: Interest in running for political office

-In July 2024, Matthew McConaughey spoke at the annual National Governors Association meeting, reiterating his interest in running for political office and stating he has been "on a learning tour."
+In July 2024, Matthew McConaughey spoke at the annual National Governors Association meeting, reiterating his interest in running for political office and stating he has been "on a learning tour".